Profiles

 What are profiles?

-Profiles in Infrahub are configuration templates that define common attribute values for nodes.
-They represent a fundamental approach to managing configuration at scale by separating the definition of common settings from individual node instances.
+Profiles in Infrahub are configuration templates that define common attribute and relationship values for objects.
+They represent a fundamental approach to managing configuration at scale by separating the definition of common settings from individual object instances.

 Why profiles matter